-The obtained curves of diversity and origination and extinction rates, display fluctuations along the Triassic-Jurassic transition, but there is no absolute certainty that these patterns precisely align with globally dated events.
-In Argentina megafloras, the End Triassic and early Toarcian mass extinctions are reflected more as gradual turnovers than as abrupt crises.
-Several lineages that were dominant during the Triassic survive up to Sinemurian, but taxa that will become more important in Jurassic and Early Cretaceous floras emerge after the Triassic-Jurassic boundary.
+The obtained curves of diversity, and origination and extinction rates, display fluctuations along the Triassic-Jurassic transition, but there is no absolute certainty that these patterns precisely align with globally dated events.
+In Argentine megafloras, the End-Triassic and Early Toarcian mass extinctions are reflected more as gradual turnovers than as abrupt crises.
+Several lineages that were dominant during the Triassic survived up to Sinemurian, but taxa that will become more important in Jurassic and Early Cretaceous floras emerged after the Triassic/Jurassic boundary.

 The Sinemurian was an interval in which ferns and bennettitaleans diversified, which can be related to the previous interpretation of a wet climate during the Sinemurian for Argentina.
-In the Toarcian, the increase of conifer diversity and a decrease in fern richness, could be correlated with the reduction in humidity proposed for this stage.
-The greater importance of the Osmundaceae, Araucariaceae, and Bennettitales, from the Bathonian onwards coincides with the warmer and wetter climates suggested for the Bathonian-Kimmeridgian interval.
+In the Toarcian, an increase in conifer diversity and a decrease in fern richness, might be correlated with the reduction in humidity proposed for this stage.
+The greater importance of the Osmundaceae, Araucariaceae, and Bennettitales, from the Bathonian onwards coincided with the warmer and wetter climates suggested for the Bathonian-Kimmeridgian interval.